UltravioletFramework/ultraviolet/README.md

 __Mobile Platforms__

-Building Ultraviolet for iOS and Android requires that Xamarin be installed.
+Building Ultraviolet for Android requires that Xamarin be installed.
 As with the desktop version of the Framework, you can either build the appropriate solution file or `Ultraviolet.proj`, but in the latter case you must also explicitly specify that you want to use one of the mobile build targets, i.e.:

     msbuild Ultraviolet.proj /t:BuildAndroid

-or

-    msbuild Ultraviolet.proj /t:BuildiOS